 Online EdD Programs in Education Policy

 While curriculum, instruction, and school administrative services all directly impact student education outcomes, education policy establishes the standards for curriculum content, instruction, and student evaluations.
 Leaders in education policy have the power to make a significant impact on student learning outcomes by creating and improving legislation at the local, state, and national levels.
-There are currently five schools that offer online Doctor of Education (Ed.D.) programs with a specialization in Education Policy.
+There are currently six schools that offer online Doctor of Education (Ed.D.) programs with a specialization in Education Policy.

 Online EdD programs in Education Policy give students an in-depth understanding of America’s public and private education systems and the local, state, and national laws that impact them.
 Students of EdD programs in Education Policy also learn about education data analysis, curriculum and program development, and the social and economic factors that impact students’ educational attainment.
 Graduates of these programs can work in government departments, education non-profit organizations, schools, and school districts.